lorin/epidemic-register/README.md

 ```

 That's a valid sequential history for a register!
 But it has sequenced `w(V1)` after `r(V0)`, and we
-know from the concrete execution and the histoyr that the `r(v0)` actually happened before `w(v1)`.
+know from the concrete execution and the history that the `r(v0)` actually happened before `w(v1)`.

-This shows how this sequentially consistent history is not linearizable.
+This demonstreates how a sequentially consistent history is not necessarily linearizable.